-&lt;sup>9 Housing Choices comment letter 2022.
+9 Housing Choices comment letter 2022.

-Clara County, even as the adult population in need of residential options outside the family home grew.
+The Department of Developmental Services reports that between September 2015 and June 2021, 5% fewer people with developmental disabilities were able to be housed in licensed care facilities in Santa Clara County, even as the adult population in need of residential options outside the family home grew.
 This trend increases the need for affordable housing options coordinated with supportive services funded by the San Andreas Regional Center.
+10